This post contains affiliate links & photos. See our full disclosure here.

 Just add the decorations as described, hang and enjoy!

 - Santa’s Belt: fill with red tinsel or fabric, add a strip of black velvet and a pop can tab

-- Glitter Monogram: draw a nice big monogram on the outside of the ornament, fill with glue and then sprinkle with glitter
+- Glitter Monogram: draw a nice big monogram on the outside of the ornament, fill it with glue and then sprinkle with glitter

 Free Christmas Ball Ornament Ideas Printable Cheat Sheet